hakrrr/Blade-Runner/README.md

 ## Download

-Feel free to contact me, to get the game build provided.
+Feel free to contact me for a download link.
 You can also set it up one your own, as described below.

 ### Unity Setup: